hartvigsen-group/bedtime/README.md

 This repository provides the code for the BEDTime benchmark.Here's a concise overview of how you can use this repository:

-1.  **Load Time Series Data:** Utilize the scripts within the `DataLoader` directory (e.g., `taxosynth.py`, `sushi.py`, `truce_stock.py`, `truce_synthetic.py`) to load and prepare the benchmark datasets (JPMorgan, Sushi, TRUCE-Stock, TRUCE-Synthetic).

-2.  **Generate Negative Samples:** Employ the scripts in the `Negative_Sampling` directory (organized by dataset and using methods like DTW, Euclidean, LCSS, SBERT) to create negative examples.
-These are crucial for evaluating a model's ability to differentiate between correct and incorrect descriptions.
+1.  **Load Time Series Data:** Run the script `read_data.py` to automatically download all four cleaned datasets from Hugging Face.
+This script will also generate plots for each time series, save the images locally, and update the dataframe with the corresponding image file paths before saving it as a pickle.

+2.  **Generate Negative Samples:** : With the pre-saved dataframes from Step 1, run the negative sampling scripts to create distractor options.
+These are organized into two folders:

+- With_Constraints (for TaxoSynth and Sushi): applies extra rules to ensure that distractor time series are not sampled from the same class as the original.

+- Without_Constraints (for TRUCE-Stock and TRUCE-Synthetic): performs negative sampling without those class-based restrictions.

+Each script takes a dataframe as input and produces a new pickle file containing the original data along with generated distractors.
+It will also generate the prompt columns for both diffetrentiation and recognition experiments with their accompanying labels.

-3.  **Evaluate Models ( Prompting):** The evaluation process, "prompts" the models.
+3.  **Evaluate Models :** The evaluation process, "prompts" the models.
 For tasks like recognition, this involves presenting a time series and a set of descriptions (including generated negatives) to the model.

-4.  **Run Specific Experiments (Optional):** The `Experiments` directory also contains scripts for exploring model robustness to data variations like interpolation and sampling.
-Run these if you want to delve into specific aspects of model performance.

-5.  **Utilize Pre-implemented Models:** The `Models` directory houses implementations for various language models (LLMs), vision-language models (VLMs), and time series-specific language models (TSLMs) such as GPT-4o, Gemini, Llama, Qwen, Phi, ChatTime, and ChatTS.
+4.  **Utilize Pre-implemented Models:** The `Models` directory houses implementations for various language models (LLMs), vision-language models (VLMs), and time series-specific language models (TSLMs) such as GPT-4o, Gemini, Llama, Qwen, Phi, ChatTime, and ChatTS.
 These models are loaded and used for inference within the experiment scripts.

 6.  **Assess Performance with Metrics:** The `Metrics/results.py` script is used to calculate and report performance metrics (like Accuracy and F1 Score) for the models on the defined tasks (recognition, differentiation).